skellis46/slipbox/improvisation and the threshold of the self.md

 But I am getting ahead of myself.

-## arriving at the threshold (including the boring bits)
+## Arriving at the threshold

-> Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
-However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
-Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
-(Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-> According to the phenomenological approach, the process of eidetic variation is assumed to produce a re-enacting of experience, while according to Buddhist philosophy re-enactment or approximation to reference experience only creates additional experience.
-Experience does not have any structure or essence that needs to be described or explored since structure and essence is itself an experience.
-According to Zen Buddhism, experience cannot be captured through rational analysis but it remains what it is—simply experience.
-The conversations of the interviewee and facilitator during eidetic variation are certainly also experience.
-However, these cannot replace, copy, or re-enact an experience, as this would imply a dualistic view of experience that is discrete and locatable in time and space.
-(Christian U. Krägeloh, Phenomenological Research Fails to Capture the Experience of Nondual Awareness)

-Practice research is often messy, unclear and ad-hoc [@ellis-2023-ecosystemic].
-For reasons of transparency and rigour I describe here the timeline for the emergence of the _self threshold_ as the primary theme of this writing.
+This chapter is part of a broader research project called _Losing Oneself_[^losing]

 In the northern autumn of 2023 professional dancer Katye Coe and I did some informal practice sessions in the studio at Coventry University.
 I had been working with authentic movement for many years – as had Katye – and we gravitated towards experimental versions of the practice.

-Late that same year I was awarded via lot some funding from Coventry University for a practice research project called _Losing One's Self: Exploring Dance Improvisation and Consciousness_.[^losing] That funding, and the subsequent work with Katye (dancer-researcher), L.M.
-Merritt Millman (neuroscientist), Michaela Gerussi (dancer-researcher), and me (Simon Ellis, dancer-researcher) in early 2024, is the backbone of this writing.
+ That funding, and the subsequent work with in early 2024, is the backbone of this writing.

 The studio-based work between Katye and me occurred between January and February 2024 (including dancing, reflecting, self-reporting questionnaires and various forms of documentation).
 Initial literature searches focusing on dance improvisation, consciousness and mindfulness practices occurred in early 2024 (led by Michaela), and I later picked up and expanded on Michaela's work as part of the development of this writing.
 Analysis of the self-reporting questionnaires was finished by Merritt in September 2024.